Oregon Deed Requirements

 - Transfer-on-Death Deeds.
 Oregon law authorizes transfer-on-death deeds—also called TOD deeds or beneficiary deeds—which automatically transfer real estate to a named beneficiary upon the current owner’s death.
 Oregon TOD deeds are subject to additional statutory requirements.16

-Execution Requirements for Oregon Deeds
+Signing Requirements for Oregon Deeds

 - Current Owner’s Signature.
 An Oregon deed must be signed by the current owner transferring real estate—the grantor—or a lawful agent or attorney signing for the grantor.17